-- □ In the present situation, employees may (temporarily) no longer be able to perform their workdue to the closure of schools or childcare facilities. - In this event, under certain circumstances, the employer may be obliged to continue to pay remuneration in accordance with the German Civil Code ("BGB") "for a relatively insignificant period of time" (i.e. for a period of between 10 days and six weeks).
-This continued payment provision of the BGB can however be waived in employment contracts or collective agreements. - □ Following a term of continued remuneration pursuant to the above, employees are, in principle, not entitled to further remuneration.
-How ever, due to wide-ranging closure of schools and childcare facilities during the COVID-19 pandemic, parents can be compensated for losses of income they suffer as a result of the closure of schools or childcare facilities.
-Employees are only entitled to this compensation if they are forced to look after their children themselves and there are no other reasonable alternatives available (i.e. no partner or other relatives are available) and if working from home is not a reasonable option.
-The compensation amounts to 67% of the income losses (capped at €2,016 per full month) and will be paid for up to ten weeks per parent.
+employers must provide medical masks (standard surgical masks or masks with protection class KN95 or FFP2) to employees; employers must create and implement a hygiene policy, summarising measures to avoid infection which also provide protection during break times and in break areas; and employers must offer all employees who are not working from home a COVID-19 antigen test twice per week, unless they have already been fully vaccinated or recovered from COVID-19 and informed their employer of this fact.
+Employees must comply with all occupational safety and health rules regardless of whether have already been vaccinated or tested negative for COVID-19.
+Employees with children or older dependants In the present situation, employees may (temporarily) no longer be able to perform their w ork due to the closure of schools or childcare facilities.
+In this event, under certain circumstances, the employer may be obliged to continue to pay remuneration in accordance with the German Civil Code ("BGB") "for a relatively insignificant period of time" (i.e. for a period of betw een 10 days and six weeks).
+This continued payment provision of the BGB can how ever be waived in employment contracts or collective agreements. ■ Follow ing a term of continued remuneration pursuant to the above, employees are, in principle, not entitled to further remuneration.
+How ever, due to w ide-ranging closure of schools and childcare facilities during the COVID-19 pandemic, parents can be compensated for losses of income they suffer as a result of the closure of schools or childcare facilities.
+Employees are only entitled to this compensation if they are forced to look after their children themselves and there are no other reasonable alternatives available (i.e. no partner or other relatives are available) and if w orking from home is not a reasonable option.
+The compensation amounts to 67% of the income losses (capped at €2,016 per full month) and will be paid for up to 10 weeks per parent.
 Single parents receive compensation for up to 20 weeks.
-The compensation right is available until 31 March 2021. - On 13 January 2021, the German Government adopted a resolution extending access to salary payments for parents who are insured under public health insurance schemes and who have children who are unwell ("Kinderkrankengeld").
+This will apply for so long as the German Parliament declares an "epidemic situation of national significance" (recently, the German Parliament declared that this will continue until 30 September 2021).
+On 13 January 2021, the German Government adopted a resolution extending access to salary payments for parents who are insured under public health insurance schemes and who have children who are unwell (" Kinderkrankengeld ").
 In 2021, payments will be available in scenarios where children require care at home when childcare facilities and schools are closed due to COVID-19.
-Each parent will now be entitled to up to 20 days' paid leave (formerly 10 days') for each child under the age of 12 (unless the child has a disability, in which case the child can be of any age).
-Under the same measure, single parents can claim up to 40 days' paid leave (formerly 20 days) for each child.
-Generally, parents will be entitled to 90% of their net remuneration loss. - Employees who, due to the COVID-19 pandemic, have to provide care for relatives or who have to arrange care for their relatives can claim up to 20 days' unpaid leave from their employer.
-If care at home is required due to the COVID-19 pandemic-related nursing home shortage, employees can apply for nursing support benefits for up to 20 days.
-The German
+Each parent will now be entitled to up to 30 days' paid leave (formerly 20 days') for each child under the age of 12 (unless the child has a disability, in which case the child can be of any age).
+Under the same measure, single parents can claim up to 60 days' paid leave (formerly 40 days) for each child.
+Generally, parents will be entitled to 90% of their net remuneration loss.
+The Government is supporting families during the pandemic with a one- time special payment (child bonus).
+The child bonus for 2021, of €150 per child, is paid in respect of every child for whom there is or was an entitlement to child benefit for at least one month in 2021.
+It was paid out in May 2021 for all children whow ere entitled to child benefit in May